China–Taiwan Invasion Timeline

 Total~40000580085002550

-The Joint Logistics Support Force depots at Zhangzhou (8000 t capacity) and Quanzhou (4500 t) can stage roughly 12500 t, leaving a 2500 t/day shortfall versus the 15000 t/day minimum that RAND modelling identifies for sustaining a mechanised corps ashore.
+Note: The Joint Logistics Support Force depots at Zhangzhou (8000 t capacity) and Quanzhou (4500 t) can stage roughly 12500 t, leaving a 2500 t/day shortfall versus the 15000 t/day minimum that RAND modeling identifies for sustaining a mechanized corps ashore.

 CCP campaign design

-The integrated campaign is designed to overload allied decision channels: simultaneous kinetic strikes against Taiwan, theatre-wide harassment to sap US/Japanese timing, and global economic jolts to sway political capitals toward restraint.
-2526
+The integrated campaign is designed to overload allied decision channels: simultaneous kinetic strikes against Taiwan, theater-wide harassment to sap US/Japanese timing, and global economic jolts to sway political capitals toward restraint.
+2728

 Public ASBM (anti-ship ballistic-missile) demonstrations are only one layer — beneath that headline threat sits a cross-domain pressure architecture intended to keep the US guessing which fire to put out first.